pH200/cycle-react/docs/interactions.md

     tickEvent$: Rx.Observable.interval(500)
   }
 });
-// cycle-react would also try to
+// Cycle-React would also try to
 // emit onTickEvent$ if ontickEvent$ was not found
 <MyElement ontickEvent$={interactions.subject('ontick').onEvent} />
 // You can still use interactions.get for custom elements